 For its part, Clean Energy has decided to take on the risk.
 We are “confident in the growth of the market place,” asserts Lindholm.
 “We have gone out and built stations ahead of the trucks.”

 Cummins Westport’s Arthurs views it as more of an industry-wide adoption process.
-In other words, when companies are ready to invest in natural gas fleets, the fueling stations will be built and ready for them.
+In other words, when companies are ready to invest in natural gas fleets the fueling stations will be built.